-1.1 UNC Pembroke follows ADA, Section 504 and 508 of the Rehabilitation Act and the Fair Housing Act when providing housing services to people with disabilities.
+UNC Pembroke follows the guidance of ADA, Section 504 and Section 508 of the Rehabilitation Act of 1973, and the Fair Housing Act when providing housing services to students with disabilities.

-1.2 UNC Pembroke is not an on-campus residency required educational institution.
-However, living in a residence hall with other students in similar situations fosters camaraderie, kinship, and develops relationships that last students throughout the remainder of their lives.
-Students develop interpersonal skills that they will use in the classroom during their academic career, and continue to use as they progress through their professional career.
+UNC Pembroke requires residency for some freshman students.
+Other students are highly encouraged to live on campus because living in a residence hall with other students in similar situations fosters camaraderie, kinship, and develops relationships that last throughout the remainder of students’ lives.
+Students develop interpersonal skills that they will use in the classroom during their academic career and continue to use as they progress through their professional career.

-1.3 However, each student has his or her own personal needs and must consider if living environments in the halls are in their best interest.
-Students who need to live in a single room for disability-related reasons or need other housing accommodations must be approved for these accommodations.
+However, each student has his or her own personal needs and must consider if the living environment in the residence halls is in their best interest.
+Students who need to live in a single room for disability-related reasons, or need other housing accommodations, must be approved for these accommodations.

-2.1.
-The process for obtaining approval for housing accommodations is as follows.
+The process for obtaining approval for housing accommodations is as follows:

-2.4.
-The Documentation Review Committee will review the application and supporting documentation.
-An adhoc member of this committee for determining housing accommodations will include the Director of Residence life.
-A decision will be made to approve the request, deny it, or defer it pending further documentation.
-This decision will be communicated by memo to the student and to Residence Life within the Office of Student Affairs.
+The UNCP Documentation Review Committee will review both the application for a housing accommodation and supporting documentation.
+An Ad Hoc member of this committee for determining housing accommodations will include the Director of Residence life or designee.
+A decision will be made to approve the housing accommodation request, deny it, or defer it pending further documentation.
+This decision will be communicated by letter or email to the student and to Housing and Residence Life within the Division of Student Affairs.

-2.5.
 Single room requests for the sole purpose of obtaining a reduced distraction study environment may not be approved.
 Even without a roommate, a communal living environment can be very distracting.
-These students may wish to find a place outside the dorm to study, such as the library, which is designed for these types of activities.
+Students needing lowered distraction spaces may wish to find a place outside the residence hall to study, such as the library, which is designed for these types of activities.

-2.6.
-Valid reasons for a single include but are not limited to: space requirements of disability-related equipment, need for privacy during personal care, strategies needed to cope with the disability that would be bothersome to a roommate (such as bright lights), and a need to obtain extra rest to minimize disability-related symptoms.
+Valid reasons for a single room include, but are not limited to: space requirements of disability-related equipment, need for privacy during personal care, strategies needed to cope with the disability that would be bothersome to a roommate (such as bright lights), and a need to obtain extra rest to minimize disability-related symptoms.